jannvck/rdfp/README.md

 special method ```onNewRootSubject``` which is called whenever the subject in the RDF stream changes.
-Subgraphs containing blank nodes are automatically handled (by *flattening* the subgraph - see previous section) The code snipped below processes an RDF stream and creates an index with Lucene on-the-fly.
+Subgraphs containing blank nodes are automatically handled (by *flattening* the subgraph - see previous section) The code snippet below processes an RDF stream and creates an index with Lucene on-the-fly.
 By default, a new subject will be mapped to a document in the Lucene index.
 This can be changed by overriding the ```onNewRootSubject``` method.